Codecademy/docs/content/css/concepts/selectors/selectors.md

 ---
-Title: 'Selectors'
+Title: "Selectors"
-Description: 'Selectors are used to style HTML elements according to their type and/or attribute(s).'
+Description: "Selectors are used to style HTML elements according to their type and/or attribute(s)."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Selectors'
+  - "Selectors"
-  - 'Elements'
+  - "Elements"
-  - 'Style'
+  - "Style"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 **Selectors** are used to style [HTML elements](https://www.codecademy.com/resources/docs/html/elements) according to their type and/or attributes.